Conservation Leader, ACEER Artist in Residence 2022

 Gingerly Press is the printmaking studio practice of letterpress artist, Lindsay Schmittle.
-Lindsay discovered her love for old-school letterpress printing as a visual communications major at the University of Delaware.
-Jaded by the copious screen time and dull printing results of the digital design world, Lindsay found her sweet spot in the letterpress studio, at the intersection of design, illustration and hands-on craft.
+Lindsay discovered her love for old-school letterpress printing as a Visual Communications major at the University of Delaware.
+Jaded by the copious screen time of graphic design, Lindsay found her sweet spot in the letterpress studio, at the intersection of design, illustration and hands-on craft.

 After honing her skills at various print shops post-graduation, Lindsay began her own venture under the name of Gingerly Press.
 She relocated across the state of Pennsylvania to expand her studio practice in Pittsburgh in August 2019.

 Inspired by both her big & small adventures in nature, Lindsay creates colorful & playful letterpress printed artworks & stationery products that share nature’s simple stories through vintage handset type and hand-carved blocks.
 She has collections of letterpress printed wall art inspired by her 2017 solo thru-hike of the Appalachian Trail, her 2022 ACEER Artist Residency working with the Indigenous Maijuna community of the Peruvian Amazon, as well as the most simple of strolls on trails local to Pittsburgh.
 She creates to share nature’s small beauties, even while on the biggest of adventures, to encourage others to slow down, be mindful, and soak up the simple joys nature has to offer all around us.
 Her wall art brightens your homes and empowers you to explore the outdoors more, appreciate nature’s beauty, and adopt more sustainable living practices for a healthier planet.

 Learn more about Lindsay Schmittle